 What Is the SEC Docket?

-The SEC Docket provides an ongoing serial record of SEC regulatory and enforcement releases.
+The SEC Docket provided an ongoing serial record of SEC regulatory and enforcement releases.

-As of July 1, 2013, beginning with Vol. 106, No. 13, the SEC docket is available only online, replacing the print-only format.
-Each weekly issue includes releases issued from Monday through Friday.
-Note that this is a change from the print version, which covered releases from Friday through Thursday in each issue.
+Beginning with Vol. 106, No. 13 until Vol. 118, No. 19, the SEC Docket was available only online, replacing the previous paper format.
+The SEC e-Dockets are in XML format.
+Each weekly e-Docket included releases issued from Monday through Friday.
+The earlier paper Dockets included releases issued from Friday through Thursday in each issue.

-What Materials Are Included in the SEC Docket?
+What Materials Were Included in the SEC Docket?

 - Newsroom materials such as Press Releases, Speeches, Public Statements, and Testimony.

 - Staff Interpretations such as No-Action Letters or Division staff guidance

 - Periodic Reports

 We suggest the following style for citing the online SEC Docket: